 Jill is responsible for Accounts Payable, reconciliation and budget-to-actual reporting.
-She has over 15 years of experience in a variety of industries including banking and non-profit sectors.
+She has over 15 years of experience in a variety of industries including banking and nonprofit sectors.
 During tax season, Jill volunteers her time preparing tax returns for seniors and lower income individuals at Bell County community centers.
-She enjoys cooking and cheering her middle school son at tennis tournaments.
+She enjoys cooking and cheering her high school son at tennis tournaments.
 Jill has BS in Accounting and is completing coursework to prepare for the CPA exam.

 Cara is responsible for all financial information and office systems and processes and for coordinating project management systems and processes across all initiatives at E3 Alliance.
 Cara has over 25 years of experience in finance, information technology and management consulting.
 Prior to joining E3, Cara was employed by Whole Foods, Dell Computers, Price Waterhouse in senior management roles and leading teams in developing business systems and processes.
 Cara earned an MBA with a concentration in Information Systems from the University of Maryland Robert H Smith School of Business and a B.A. in Business Administration and Accounting from Gettysburg College.
 She is also a licensed CPA.